-Each year, approximately 805,000 Americans have a heart attack.
-The symptoms of a heart attack vary not only from person to person, but also from one heart attack experience to another in the same individual.
-It’s important to remember that heart attacks can come on gradually or all of a sudden.
-Thus, be sure to know the symptoms and call 911 immediately if you or your loved one experience signs of a heart attack.
+It is important to remember that heart attacks can occur gradually or all of a sudden.
+Therefore, make sure you know the symptoms and call 911 immediately if you or your loved ones are experiencing signs of a heart attack.

-The most common symptom of a heart attack in both men and women is chest pain or discomfort in either the center of the chest or on the left side.
+Middle chest or left side chest pain is the most common symptom of a heart attack in both men and women.
 This pain usually lasts a few minutes or comes and goes in waves.
-The sensation can be mild to severe and feel like heartburn or indigestion.
+It can be mild to severe and can feel like heartburn or indigestion.

-Many people can experience cold sweats, shortness of breath or lightheadedness when having a heart attack.
-A nervous, anxiety-like feeling accompanied by a cold sweat takes over the body.
-If you experience these symptoms without an apparent reason, such as physical exercise, it could be a heart attack.
+Many people may experience cold sweat, shortness of breath, or lightheadedness when having a heart attack.
+A nervous, anxiety-like feeling, accompanied by cold sweat, takes over the body.
+If you experience these symptoms for no apparent reason, such as physical activity, it could be a heart attack.

-Some individuals who have heart attacks feel extremely tired even if they’ve been sitting still.
-Sometimes the sense of fatigue is accompanied by a feeling of tiredness in the chest with an inability to complete simple activities such as walking to another room.
+Some people who have a heart attack feel extremely tired even when sitting still.
+Sometimes, the feeling of exhaustion is accompanied by a feeling of tiredness in the chest, leading to inability to perform simple activities such as walking to another room.

-For some individuals, pressure in the upper abdominal area is linked to a heart attack, but it is often confused as heartburn or a stomach ulcer.
-This symptom can range from light pressure to severe pressure that feels like there is extreme weight on your abdomen causing intense pain.
-Nausea and vomiting may also occur.
+In some people, upper chest pain due to a heart attack is mistaken for heartburn or stomach ulcers.
+This symptom can range from mild pressure to strong pressure that feels as if an extreme weight on the abdomen is causing severe pain.
+Nausea and vomiting can also occur.

-During a heart attack, every second counts, which is why it is important to call 911.
+Every second sounds when you're having a heart attack.
+This is why it is important to call 911.
 You can request that they take you to a St. Luke's Health emergency room.

 American Heart Association | Warning Signs of a Heart Attack